 In 2012, PSAA was founded as an advocacy group.
 Our friends were being pressured and harassed by the police for making art in the street, even when they had permission from owners.
 Art shows and galleries that supported street and graffiti art were being shut down.
 Since then, PSAA has been working behind-the-scenes to help advocate for this form of art and shape the future of street and graffiti art in Portland by advocating for new City policies.

-This year, PSAA is working in a collaboration with Portland State University’s Urban Planning Department to develop a Legal Walls proposal to go before the Portland Council for city-wide approval.
+PSAA is working in a collaboration with Portland State University’s Urban Planning Department to develop a Legal Walls proposal to go before the Portland Council for city-wide approval in the Summer of 2019.
 PSAA was one of a few organizations selected (including the Portland Bureau of Transportation, the City of Vancouver, the City of Monroe, and the Cathedral Park Neighborhood Association) by the department’s Master’s student senior workshop to participate in this initiative.

-Working closely with PSAA, a team of students will craft a proposal to advance the City’s policies surrounding street murals and public art for the collective empowerment of Portland’s street artist community, drawing on street art best practices and case studies from around the world.
-The proposal will combine research, original data collection, and analysis to present policy alternatives allowing Portland to better leverage its thriving street arts culture and solidify the City’s identity as a haven for creatives.
+Working closely with PSAA, a team of students crafted a proposal to advance the City’s policies surrounding street murals and public art for the collective empowerment of Portland’s street artist community, drawing on street art best practices and case studies from around the world.
+The proposal combines research, original data collection, and analysis to present policy alternatives allowing Portland to better leverage its thriving street arts culture and solidify the City’s identity as a haven for creatives.

-The final proposal will be available in summer 2019.
-To remain updated on the process, add your input, and lend your support for City Council approval, join the PSAA community list for notifications about upcoming related events.
+To remain updated on the process join the PSAA community list for notifications about upcoming related events.